 The relationship between Admiral Lord Nelson and Captain Thomas Hardy has been the subject of much speculation.
 Their lingering final moments together have been played out across the paintings of numerous artists, including this version of ‘The Death of Nelson’ by Benjamin West.
 Such was the demand for representations of the great man’s demise, poor Hardy and Nelson were never going to get any privacy on canvas for the Admiral’s famous and final expression of love, “Kiss me Hardy”.

-An early tear-jerker, and my favourite man in tights, is this 16th-century portrait of George Delves and his companion.
+An early tear-jerker, and my favourite man in tights, is this 16th-century portrait of George Delves in a Garden of Love, holding hands with his companion, her face symbolically covered with leafy fronds.
 So far, so good, until you realise that she is either a ghostly embodiment of his former wife, or an allegory of a love yet to come.
 Poor George.
 Alone, or still hoping.
+Armour piled at Delves' feet indicates that he not only had good legs but he could fight as well.
 The painting has an Italian inscription meaning ‘nothing is of importance to me except love and fame’.
 Aah.
 Perhaps George may wish to reconsider his ego if he is looking for love everlasting.

 Finally, falling in love with oneself - here are two instances of why that might not be a good idea.
 Henry VIII was probably his own biggest fan, lavishing jewels and sumptuous fabrics upon himself so that on seeing portraits like this one, from the workshop of Hans Holbein, people would both love and fear him.
 And hopefully, some would be tempted (or pushed by their families) to join the queue to be his next ill-fated wife, in the infamous monarch’s relentless pursuit of a male heir in his own image – a sort of perpetual Henry, if you will.
 As we all know, girl power won the day, but the tyrannical Henry would be delighted by the fact that we are still admiring the images of him as much as he did.